isaqb-org/glossary/manuscript/1-terms-A-L.md

 and vice versa.
 Low coupling is often a sign of a well-structured system.
 When combined with high cohesion, it supports understandability and maintainability.

+##### CPSA
+Certified Professional for Software Architecture® – the common name for different levels of certification issued by the [iSAQB](#term-iSAQB).
+The most common known certifications are the foundation level (CPSA-F) and the advanced level (CPSA-A).

 ##### CQRS

 (command query responsibility segregation): Separate the elements manipulating